Guides / Monitoring

 This is the check that catches a stalled node, and it's the one almost nothing does by default.
 A single call tells you the node responded; it can't tell you the node is keeping up.
 To know that, you have to compare across time: record the block height (or slot) on each check and confirm it has increased since the previous one.

-Be aware this is genuinely hard to do with an off-the-shelf monitor.
-Most uptime tools — failover.io included — evaluate each check in isolation: they can assert that a value in the response is above a fixed threshold, but they don't remember the previous check's value to compare against it.
-That means a monitoring tool can catch a height that's below an absolute number you set, but not a height that's simply frozen while still above that number.
+Most uptime tools can't do this.
+They evaluate each check in isolation: they can assert that a value in the response sits above a fixed threshold, but they don't remember the previous check's value to compare against it.
+A height that's below a number you set gets caught; a height that's simply frozen while still above that number sails through.
+For a long time the only fix was a small script you wrote yourself, a cron job that stored the height and compared it on each run.

 3. The node doesn't report itself as syncing

 Most clients expose their own sync state.
-Ethereum execution clients answer eth_syncing — it returns false when fully synced, or an object describing progress when not.
-Solana has getHealth.
-Bitcoin Core reports verification progress in getblockchaininfo.
+Ethereum execution clients answer eth_syncing, which returns false when fully synced or an object describing progress when not.
+Solana has getHealth, and Bitcoin Core reports verification progress in getblockchaininfo.
 Querying the node's own view of itself catches the "up but serving stale data because it's still catching up" case directly.

 CheckCatchesMisses if skipped